The cost of editing and proofreading

 - the service required (proofreading, structural or copy edit).

-Most editors will want to review a document to assess the work required before they provide a quote – just as a builder will want to see the plans and specifications for a house before quoting.
+Most editors will want to review the document so they can assess the work required before they provide a quote – just as a builder will want to see the plans and specifications for a house before quoting.

 Hourly rates for editing